Do You Regularly Suffer from Headaches? Here are 8 Tips to Help You | Amoils.com

 At least 75% of Americans suffering from a headache at least once a year.
 Although most headaches are easily resolved, some 45 million people suffer from such chronic or severe headaches that their lives are seriously affected.

-You can treat headaches naturally with an essential oils natural headache product but you can also often help your headache go away by trying out the following tips:
+You can treat headaches naturally with an essential oils natural headache product but there is more you can do to help.

 1. Shrug your shoulders – while in a sitting or standing position, make the effort to relax all the muscles in your body.
 Then take a deep breath in, contract your shoulder muscles, pulling your shoulders upwards toward your ears.
 Hold this for several seconds before all muscle tenses, at the same time letting your shoulders drop quickly.
 Repeat this process several times.